TjuJianyu/RFC/readme.md

 ## Optimization difficulties of OOD methods (ColoredMNIST)
+OOD methods are sensitive to the network initialization.
 <p align="center">
   <image src='figures/anneal_nll_full.png'/>
+  Test performance of nine penalized OoD methods as a function of the number of epochs used to pre-train the neural network with ERM.
+The final OoD testing performance is very dependent on choosing the right number of pretraining epochs, illustrating the challenges of these optimization problems.
 </p>

 `bash  script/coloredmnist/coloredmnist_anneal.sh`

 ## generalization difficulties of OOD methods (ColoredMNIST)
 <p align="center">
 <image src='figures/long_train_vstack.png'/>

 </p>

+To
 `bash  script/coloredmnist/coloredmnist_perfect_initialization_longtrain.sh`

 ## The proposed RFC on ColoredMNIST and InverseColoredMNIST